Beginners To Advanced Guide To Building A Private Blog Network

 - If you have a blog about parenting, or finances for example, make sure you do NOT pretend to be an expert.
 Otherwise they will start judging your websites credibility, if it has a real address and contact information, if it’s a real author, how reputable the site is, etc.

-Instead, you want to create these authors/personas as personal experience bloggers, for example:
+Instead of pretending you’re an expert in these niches, you want to create these authors/personas as personal experience bloggers, for example:

 Kim Jones is a ‘stay at home’ mom of two, Alex & Jessica, living in North Carolina.
 She loves kids, and created this blog to share her personal experiences with taking care of kids, to hopefully help some newer mom’s that may be struggling.